hashbangcode/vlad-docs/usage/custom_roles.md

 └── docroot/
 ```

 Below is a more comprehensive example file structure for a custom role, including where it sits in relation to Vlad's own codebase.
 This example includes role subdirectories for default variables, templates & handlers (entirely optional).
-This example also demonstrates where you should place any settings that you're custom may require (`vlad_custom_settings.yml`).
+This example also demonstrates where you should place any settings that you're custom role may require (`vlad_custom_settings.yml`).

 ```
 demo-project/